2013 ATP World Tour Finals

-The 2013 ATP World Tour Finals, also known as the 2013 Barclays ATP World Tour Finals for sponsorship reasons, was a men's tennis tournament that was played on indoor hard courts at the O2 Arena in London, United Kingdom, between 4 and 11 November 2013.
+The 2013 ATP World Tour Finals (also known as the 2013 Barclays ATP World Tour Finals for sponsorship reasons) was a men's tennis year-end tournament that was played on indoor hard courts at the O2 Arena in London, United Kingdom, between 4 and 11 November 2013.
 It was the season-ending event for the best singles players and doubles teams of the 2013 ATP World Tour.